Additional information for customers affected by Cyclone Larry

 Members whose gainful work has reduced due to a disaster and either are not involved in disaster related activities of any kind or who have volunteered to assist in disaster - related activities with a charitable, welfare or community organisation

-The Department of Social Services (DSS) Secretary is being asked to sign a legislative instrument under Social Security Act 1991, section 92Q, Non-accruing membership - Secretary's discretion that will allow these members to continue as non-accruing members of the scheme for a period of up to 13 weeks.
-Legislation requires that the earliest start date is the day after registration of the declaration with the Attorney-General's Department.
+The Department of Social Services (DSS) Secretary is being asked to sign a legislative instrument under Social Security Act 1991, section 92Q, non-accruing membership - Secretary's discretion that will allow these members to continue as non-accruing members of the scheme for a period of up to 13 weeks.
+Legislation requires that the earliest start date be the day after registration of the declaration with the Attorney-General's Department.

 General issues

-The benefit of these time extensions under Sections 92Y(1), 93A(1) and 92Q(1) of the Act for scheme members is limited to 13 weeks.
+The benefit of these time extensions under Sections 92Y (1), 93A (1) and 92Q (1) of the Act for scheme members is limited to 13 weeks.

 To prevent a scheme member from getting the benefit of 3 consecutive extension periods, each of 13 weeks duration, under sections 92Q(1), 92Y(1) and 93A(1), a policy decision has been made to limit the total sum of time extensions across all 3 sections of the Act to a maximum of 13 weeks.